 Photo: ©iSAW Company at Unsplash

-Today, digitization is becoming a priority for Galleries, Libraries, Archives, and Museums (GLAMs) to protect their collection and improve accessibility.
-Not just artworks and collections, GLAMs need to store and manage a wide range of digital assets such as images and videos from events and activities, marketing materials, and documents to share with various stakeholders internally and externally.
+Today, digitization is becoming a priority for Galleries, Libraries, Archives, and Museums (GLAMs) to protect their collection data and improve accessibility.
+Not just artworks and collections, GLAMs need to store and manage a wide range of digital files such as images and videos from events and activities, marketing materials, and documents to share with various stakeholders internally and externally.

 — "The Fotoware Digital Asset Management solution plays an essential part in achieving this goal by helping to manage the organization, provenance, sharing, usability, rescue, history, and distribution of collections – all requirements for sustainability in the 21st century."